OdinsPlasmaRifle/old.odinsplasmarifle.github.io/_posts/2016-07-07-hiking-fish-river-canyon.md

 ## Fish River Canyon

-I took a week of leave this June and hiked the Fish River Canyon with my girlfriend and other friends and acquaintances.
+I took a week of leave this June and hiked the Fish River Canyon with my girlfriend, Sam, and other friends and acquaintances.
 In total there were 12 of us in the hiking group.
 It was an extremely rewarding experience and I'd recommend it to anyone who doesn't mind roughing it, is decently fit and wants a break from daily life that will feel much longer than the actual time spent hiking.
 There are no facilities, including no cellphone signal, so everything you need/want must be carried along with you: food, cooking gear, clothes, eating utensils, toilet paper etc.

 <!--break-->

 ![Hiking Decent](/public/images/posts/fish_river_canyon_2016/hiking_decent.jpg)

 Normally the canyon is done in 4 nights (around 5 days of hiking).
 My group decided to do it a bit differently and we descended into the canyon late in the afternoon.
 Instead of walking a several kilometers beyond the decent we stopped and set up camp on the river bank.
 This was a good idea as it allowed us to have some time to swim and spend a chilled evening together before a proper day of hiking.
-For me and my girlfriend's first night in the canyon we spoiled ourselves with pasta and bolognese sauce (mostly I just wanted to get rid of the extra weight).
+For Sam and I's first night in the canyon we spoiled ourselves with pasta and bolognese sauce (mostly I just wanted to get rid of the extra weight).

 ![Hiking Bottom](/public/images/posts/fish_river_canyon_2016/hiking_bottom.jpg)